ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Enforce consistency by writing the magic file footer last. _(Mihael Pranjić)_
 - Filter empty meta KeySets to save space. _(Mihael Pranjić)_

+- We added a plugin which can be used to parse kconfig ini files into a keyset and save keysets to such files. _(Dardan Haxhimustafa)_

+### Mmapstorage

+- We now store the OPMPHM inside of the mmap format. _(Mihael Pranjić)_
+- The storage format was changed and many sanity checks were improved or added. _(Mihael Pranjić)_
+- Enforce consistency by writing the magic file footer last. _(Mihael Pranjić)_
+- Filter empty meta KeySets to save space. _(Mihael Pranjić)_

 ### Noresolver

 - The plugin now correctly sets the path in the `parentKey`.
 It therefore now supports set calls. _(Klemens Böswirth)_